 9. Be creative

-Creativity is an important aspect of the event promotion and the more talented the people behind the show, better will be its impact.
-Sometimes, the presence of film stars can add value to an event although it could entail higher costs.
-However, the choice of the star, its relevance to the industry and his or her charisma are important for the artiste to be a real crowd puller for the show.
+Creativity is an important aspect of the event promotion, and the more talented the people behind the show, the better will be its impact.
+Sometimes, the presence of film stars can add value to an event, although it could entail higher costs.
+However, the choice of the star, its relevance to the industry and his or her charisma are important for the artiste to be a real crowd-puller for the show.